FEAST Journal: Sugar

 Research events and writing as guest editor for online Journal FEAST Sugar Issue.
 Contributions from academics, artists and home cooks, to present the complex histories, properties and many forms that this shape-shifting material assumes.

-FEAST: Sugar brings together my research with contributions from academics, writers, home cooks and artists to present sugar as a material intertwined with questions of power, desire and exploitation.
-Through the contributors’ diverse voices the edition interweaves a discussion on the complex histories of sugar with innovative and playful perspectives on its material properties.
+FEAST: Sugar brings together my research with contributions from academics, writers, home cooks, and artists.
+Through the contributors’ many-faceted voices the edition interweaves a discussion on the complex substance of sugar with sensory and playful perspectives on its material properties.

 Sugar Creation, part of Bittersweet late event, Machester Museum 14 Feb 2019